 The while loop’s condition contains parentheses, which means the expression inside the parentheses is evaluated first.
 If the letter variable was set to 'X', the expression would evaluate like this:

-The makeMove() function is very simple and only one line.
+The makeMove() function is simple and only one line.
 The parameters are a list with ten strings named board, one of the player’s letters (either 'X' or 'O') named letter, and a place on the board where that player wants to go (which is an integer from 1 to 9) named move.

-Try entering the following into the shell:
+Try entering the following into the interactive shell:

 This looks odd.
 The code only changed the cheese list, but it seems that both the cheese and spam lists have changed.
 This is because the spam variable does not contain the list value itself, but rather spam contains a reference to the list as shown in Figure 10-5.
 The actual list itself is not contained in any variable, but rather exists outside of them.

 Figure 10-6: Two variables store two references to the same list.

 So the cheese = 'Hello!' line changes the same list that spam refers to.
 This is why spam seems to have the same list value that cheese does.
 They both have references that refer to the same list, as shown in Figure 10-7.